pozorfluo/build-your-own-lisp/README.md

 #### Use
 - open adressing
-- linear probing, on chunks of metadata, once per find
+- linear probing, on chunks of metadata, once per find operation
-- robin hood style entry shifting
+- ~~robin hood~~ hopscotch style entry shifting
 - power of two advertised capacity
 - overgrown actual capacity to account for probe chunk size
 - structure of array layout for the buckets